YinHK-gameDev/unity-learn/lighting/lighting settings asset.md

 The **Lighting Mode** determines the **behavior of all Mixed Lights in all Scenes** that **use the Lighting Settings Asset**.

 - **Baked Indirect**: \
-  combines real-time direct lighting with baked indirect lighting.
+  **combines real-time direct lighting with baked indirect lighting**.
 It provides real-time shadows.
 This Lighting Mode offers realistic lighting and reasonable shadow fidelity, and is suitable for mid-range hardware.
 - **Shadowmask**: \
-  combines real-time direct lighting with baked indirect lighting.
-It enables baked shadows for distant GameObjects , and blends them automatically with real-time shadows.
-It is the most realistic, but also the most resource-intensive Lighting Mode.
+  **combines real-time direct lighting with baked indirect lighting**.
+It **enables baked shadows for distant GameObjects**, and **blends them automatically with real-time shadows**.
+It is the **most realistic, but also the most resource-intensive Lighting Mode**.
 You can use Quality Settings to configure its performance and visual fidelity.
 This Lighting Mode is suitable for high-end or mid-range hardware.
 - **Subtractive** \
   provides baked direct and indirect lighting.
-It renders direct real-time shadows for one Directional Light only.
-This Lighting Mode doesn’t provide particularly realistic lighting results, and is suitable for stylized art or low-end hardware.
+It **renders direct real-time shadows for one Directional Light only**.
+This Lighting Mode **doesn’t provide particularly realistic lighting results**, and is **suitable for stylized art or low-end hardware**.

 #### Baked Indirect
-When you set a Scene’s Lighting Mode to Baked Indirect, **Mixed Lights behave like Realtime Lights**, with the additional benefit of baking indirect lighting into lightmaps.
-GameObjects lit by Mixed Lights cast real-time shadows up to the Shadow Distance you define in the Project.
+When you set a Scene’s Lighting Mode to **Baked Indirect**, **Mixed Lights behave like Realtime Lights**, with the additional benefit of **baking indirect lighting into lightmaps**.
+GameObjects lit by **Mixed Lights cast real-time shadows up to the Shadow Distance you define in the Project**.

 When you set a Scene’s Lighting Mode to Baked Indirect, Mixed Lights behave as follows: